-Chair with naturalistic carvings and brown velvet upholstery
+Chair with naturalistic carvings and velvet upholstery

 Chair, about 1787, frame by Georges Jacob; carved by Jean-Baptiste-Simon Rode.
 Beechwood, caning, and modern upholstery, 33 ½ in. high.
-Getty Museum, 72.DA.51
+The J. Paul Getty Museum, 72.DA.51

 Discreetly holding its own against a wall in the decorative arts galleries, for years this unassuming and seemingly plain chair was easy to walk right by.
+Now, however, it has received its first royal treatment since 1789.

 Acquired by J. Paul Getty from an estate in Newport, Rhode Island, in 1972, the chair’s illustrious origins were revealed after careful research by Museum curators.
 It was, in fact, part of a suite commissioned for Marie-Antoinette’s bedchamber at the Petit Trianon just before the French Revolution.
 And now the chair is the new centerpiece of a gallery reinstallation at the Getty Center.